Niels Henrik Abel: Legacy

 Under Abel's guidance, the prevailing obscurities of analysis began to be cleared, new fields were entered upon and the study of functions so advanced as to provide mathematicians with numerous ramifications along which progress could be made.
 His works, the greater part of which originally appeared in Crelle's Journal, were edited by Bernt Michael Holmboe and published in 1839 by the Norwegian government, and a more complete edition by Ludwig Sylow and Sophus Lie was published in 1881.
 The adjective "abelian", derived from his name, has become so commonplace in mathematical writing that it is conventionally spelled with a lower-case initial "a" (e.g., abelian group, abelian category, and abelian variety).

 On 6 April 1929, four Norwegian stamps were issued for the centenary of Abel's death.
 His portrait appears on the 500-kroner banknote (version V) issued during 1978–1985.
 On 5 June 2002, four Norwegian stamps were issued in honour of Abel two months before the bicentenary of his birth.
 There is also a 20-kroner coin issued by Norway in his honour.
 A statue of Abel stands in Oslo, and crater Abel on the Moon was named after him.

-In 2002, the Abel Prize was established in his memory.
+The Abel Prize in mathematics was established in Abel's memory and named in his honour.
+Although it was originally proposed in 1899 to complement the Nobel Prizes, it was first awarded in 2003, while Selberg received an honorary Abel Prize the previous year.

 Mathematician Felix Klein wrote about Abel: